 Though being born in Minnestoa and ending up in Indiana, he mostly grew up in Wisconsin.
 He has been married to Laura Sepanski since 1990 and has three delightful children: Sarah, Benjamin, and Shannon.
-Besides mathematics, he enjoys gardening with native Texas plants, playing the guitar, Tae Kwon Do, rock climbing, hiking, camping, biking, reading fantasy, spending time with his family, and hopes to dabble with cooking once his children grow taste buds.
+Besides mathematics, he enjoys gardening with native Texas plants, playing the guitar, Tae Kwon Do, rock climbing, hiking, camping, biking, running, reading fantasy, spending time with his family, and cooking.

 Academic Interests and Research:

 Dr. Sepanski's research is in Lie theory and, in particular, in representation theory of real reductive Lie groups.

 Dr. Sepanski has been the Director of Graduate Studies since 2010 and on the Graduate Committee since 2000.